dannyloweatx/checkmarx/README.md

 ### Requirements
 - Python 3.7.2
-    - Must be on the system "path"
+    - Must be on the system "path" in order to work as shown
 - Gmail account to send the report

 ### Usage